 \section{Abstract}

-The cyclic relation obtained by Hirose, Murakami, and the first-named author is a wide class of relations which include the well-known cyclic sum formula for multiple zeta and zeta-star values and the derivation relation for multiple zeta values.
-In this paper, we give its complex generalization.
+The cyclic relation obtained in a study by Hirose, Murakami, and the first-named author, is a wide class of relations, which includes the well-known cyclic sum formula for multiple zeta and zeta-star values, and the derivation relation for multiple zeta values.
+In this paper, we present its generalization to complex variables.
 Our proof includes a new proof of the cyclic relation.